rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 </html>
 ```

-Opening the file won't load our new assets properly, becauuse we didn't use relative file paths.
+Opening the file manually won't load our new assets properly, because we didn't use relative file paths.
 Running the server also won't load our new assets properly *yet*.
 We'll set that up next.